CCOF-Certified Beach Organics’ Natural #Organic Deodorant , Behind-the-Scenes Pictures, and a $50.00 Certificate!

 Here are some behind-the-scenes photos of Beach Organics hard at work.

-I had the pleasure of communicating with Beach Organics’, Certified Soap-Maker, Kelly, who was generous enough to send me a variety of her own creations to sample.
+I had the pleasure of interviewing with Beach Organics’, Certified Soap-Maker, Kelly, who was generous enough to send me a variety of her own creations to sample.

 The Coastal Breeze soap comes out on top for me.
 It has everything I look for in a soap.